mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/introducing/index.md

 Kaptain is an opinionated distribution based on Kubeflow: everything you need to train, deploy, and scale models is packaged and tested, so you can rest assured that it works out of the box.

-If you want to learn more, please read our [blog post for Kaptain](https://d2iq.com/blog/kudo-for-kubeflow-the-enterprise-machine-learning-platform).
+To learn more, see [Kaptain blog post](https://d2iq.com/blog/kudo-for-kubeflow-the-enterprise-machine-learning-platform).

 ## Kaptain's Features and Benefits